 - Developing and implementing a marketing plan.
 You’ll be amazed at how much time you’ll spend on email, social media and advertising.
 It may sound fun at first, but it can quickly become a time-consuming drag.

 - Human resources: from one shampoo assistant and a receptionist to multiple commission hair stylists, dealing with employees always means headaches and a huge time commitment.

 Is Owning A Salon All It’s Cracked Up To Be?

 In pricey Northern Virginia, many stylists are finding the answer to that question is no. Real estate prices are skyrocketing, and good help is hard to find.
 Many of the region’s top stylists have rediscovered the long list of perks of working for a high-end salon.

-At Radiance, stylists make commissions of 50 to 60 percent with no back bar fees.
-New stylists are guaranteed a healthy salary while they build their book.
+At Radiance, stylists make commissions of 50 to 60 percent with no back-bar fees.
+New stylists are guaranteed a healthy salary while they build their books.
 And don’t forget about tips, which tend to be quite generous.
 We offer the security of competitive benefits, including a 401K and a warm and supportive team environment.
 There’s a truly liberating feeling from knowing you’re not in it alone.
 At the end of the day, our stylists appreciate the ability to focus on their craft.
 At Radiance, these artists can do their very best work for their clients instead of worrying about day-to-day operations.
 You just can’t put a price tag on that.